 Storyville Coffee is successful in using both white space and a signature color throughout.
 The soft, neutral background highlights products, and the bright red calls attention to essential elements to create an attractive and functional design.

 The internet is a great place for people to connect and sympathize with each other.
 Customers and readers can share experiences, often with more trust than they have in what the company has to say.
 Create an opportunity to rate your products or comment on your post to engage visitors and keep your material relevant.

 Many people go straight to Amazon’s customer reviews for feedback on products because of its convenient system.
 It allows you to rate and make comments, and then it shows overall results and groups similar statements.

 #4: Breadcrumb Navigation

-Guide your visitors through your site by showing them the path they’ve followed.
-It’s a good idea to implement this into the checkout process as well, to show the number of steps in the process.
+Guide your visitors to your site by showing them the path they’ve followed.
+It’s a good idea to implement this into the checkout process as well, to demonstrate the number of steps in the process.

 Free People has several subcategories under each category of clothing, so it’s helpful to see a map of what you’ve already seen.